Back by Thug Demand

 Back by Thug Demand is the seventh studio album by American rapper Trick Daddy.
-It was released on December 18, 2006 through Slip-N-Slide/Atlantic Records.
+It was released on December 18, 2006 through Dunk Ryder Records, Slip-n-Slide Records and Atlantic Records.
 Recording sessions took place at Dunk Ryders Studio, Circle House Studios, the Hit Factory Criteria-Miami, and Icon Studios in Miami, at PatchWerk Recording Studios and Zac Studios in Atlanta.
-Production was handled by Gold Ru$h, The Runners, Kane Beatz, Bigg D, Gorilla Tek, Khao, and Mannie Fresh.
+Production was handled by Gold Ru$h, The Runners, Kane Beatz, Cool & Dre, Bigg D, Gorilla Tek, Khao, and Mannie Fresh.
 It features guest appearances from Fiend, 8Ball, Birdman, Chamillionaire, Dray Skky, Dunk Ryders, Gold Ru$h, Jaheim, Rick Ross, Trey Songz, Trina, Webbie, Young Buck and Young Steff.

 Book of Thugs: Part II was the tentative title name for the album before he changed it.
 The first single for the album is "Bet That" featuring Chamillionaire and Gold Rush, with production from The Runners.
 The second single was going to be "Straight Up" featuring Young Buck, but it was changed to "Tuck Ya Ice" featuring Birdman.